bigdata-i523/hid315/README.md

    hid:
    - 315
    title: Roles and Impact on Mobility Network Traffic in Big Data
+   abstract: >
-   abstract: This paper deals with the challenge Big Data/Data Science has with mobility network traffic in relationship to  forecasting  network demands.
+       This paper deals with the challenge Big Data/Data Science has with mobility network traffic in relationship to  forecasting network demands.
 At a high level will look at traffic types, varience in the data types and the potential that exist leveraging and aligning all this big data to truly tell us something meaningful.
    url: https://github.com/bigdata-i523/hid315/paper1/paper1.pdf
    type: latex
-   status: I am converting from WORD to ShareLaTeX and slowed down by a few issues: A figure, doesn't like some of the text (not sure why) and when using \cite, it's not recognizing my references.
-Working on it.
+   status: 10%
    chapter: Technology
 ```